developer-zebra/developer-zebra-site/src/datawedge/6-8/guide/api/switchsimulscanparams/index.md

 **Pre-conditions and assumptions**:

 * DataWedge and the respective Profile must be enabled
-* SimulScan canning input should be enabled in the active Profile
+* SimulScan input should be enabled in the active Profile
 * If Intent contains an invalid or unsupported scanner parameter or value, result code(s) will be sent

 -----